 There is plenty to do at Manning Entrance State Park with its unspoilt beaches, bushwalking opportunities and primitive camping grounds.
 Have a go at tennis or kiteboarding at Old Bar or try to catch the fish of the day at either the beach or estuary area.
 Explore the beach by four wheel drive or check out the local cafes and restaurants for a bite to eat.
 Other activities include: skating, surfing, swimming, trekking.

 Farquhar Park access

-The Manning Point Four Wheel drive access track is closed until further notice due to natural erosion impacts of large Winter storms - leaving a receding and very steep dune face.
-The community will be advised by media or by obtaining current Farquhar Park access information from visiting the MidCoast Council website.
+The Manning Point four wheel drive access track can be closed from time to time due to safety issues arising out of natural erosion impacts from significant weather events - leaving a receding and very steep dune face.
+The community will be advised of any closures by media, or by obtaining current Farquhar Park access information from visiting the MidCoast Council website.

 Farquhar Park usage

 During the Bush Fire Danger Period (from 1 September 2017 through to 31 March 2018) a Park Fire Ban is annually in place within all areas of the Manning Entrance State Park – this includes Farquhar Park Campground.